 Reason #2: God has a purpose for our temporary suffering.
 When I was 18 years old my friend Bev passed away after a long battle with leukemia.
 She was 19.
-This seemed unnatural and unfair.
+This seemed unnatural, unfair and even cruel.
 I don’t remember anything about the funeral sermon the pastor preached that morning.
-But I do remember after the message, around ten people gave their lives to the Lord.
+But I do remember that after the message, around ten people gave their lives to the Lord.
 God had a plan in all of this.
-He placed more value on the eternal souls of those ten people than He did on the earthly life of my friend Bev.
-The Apostle Paul says it this way:
+The Apostle Paul put it this way:

 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.
 (Rom 8:28)

-Reason #3: We place too much emphasis on this life.
-We all tend to think that the believer who suffered throughout much of their life was somehow cheated—especially when we see a truly evil person seemingly enjoying a luxurious life.
+Reason #3: In the context of eternity, our suffering in this present life doesn’t matter as much as we think it does.
+We all tend to think that the believer who suffers throughout much of their life has been somehow cheated—especially when we see a truly evil person seemingly enjoying a luxurious life.
 But fast forward about one million years.
 Where is that truly evil person, if he/she died without Christ?
 And where is the believer who had suffered in their earthly life?
-Our time on this earth is so short, and eternity is so long, that temporary suffering while on this earth is just a dot on the timeline of our lives.
+Our time on this earth is so short, and eternity is so long, that temporary suffering while on this earth is just a dot on the timeline of our everlasting lives.
 Paul put it this way: